A Take On the U.S. Presidential Election from Across the Pond

 If a Republican becomes president of America and the aforementioned bans on contraception and abortion, illogical, made-up arguments about rape, and the slandering of the LGBT community goes ahead, the country with arguably the most potential to lead others to more equal, progressive and tolerant societal values will be wasted and replaced with a corrupt society where being a woman or LGBT is even more dangerous than it already is.
 Instead, we will take a step back into the dark ages, reinforcing the power of rich white males to make decisions for – and against-- all individuals of varying backgrounds, race, sexual orientation and genders.

-More articles in WMC FBomb by Category: Feminism, Politics, Religion, Violence against women
+More articles by Category: Feminism, Politics, Religion, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Rape, Reproductive rights, Abortion, News, Women's leadership, Elections
+More articles by Tag: Activism and advocacy, Rape, Reproductive rights, Abortion, News, Women's leadership, Elections